 - I wish I had enjoyed all of the gifts god has has given me and had some fun along the way.

-Write down your list of things you will have wished for one day, in the end.
+Grab a pen and title your paper with “12 ways I wish to live a life with purpose” list of things you will have wished for one day, in the end.
 Then stop wishing and start making every day count by remembering that your time is finite and today is the new tomorrow.
 If you’re looking for more ways to live a life with more meaning, here are a few life lessons from my time in Africa.